-Coming February of 2021, The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest. a book about the Intellectual History of the Midwest.
-(Wisconsin Historical Society Press, forthcoming)
+The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest.
+A book about the Intellectual History of the Midwest.
+(Wisconsin Historical Society Press, March 2021)

 This is a collection of essays.
 My chapter focuses on the city of Cedar Falls, Iowa.

 "Mind & Soil: An Iowa Town that Grows Writers."